code-and-effect/codeandeffect.com/pages/testimonials.md

   <div class="callout callout-light mb-5">
     <blockquote class="blockquote mb-0">
       <p class="text-left">
-        &ldquo;Code & Effect is a professional, collaborative, knowledgeable and responsive team to work with and have demonstrated exemplary customer service.
+        &ldquo;Code and Effect is a professional, collaborative, knowledgeable and responsive team to work with and have demonstrated exemplary customer service.
 The product they created, customized and updated as needed for Edmonton Southside Primary Care Network has been invaluable for our business management.&rdquo;
       </p>
       <footer class="blockquote-footer text-right">
         Karoline Kiddine, Corporate Administrative Coordinator